Predictive Model for the Dissipation Dilution of Soft-Clamped Modes in Polygon Resonators

-where $x$ is the axial coordinate along the polygon sides, $\sigma_s$ the stress, $\rho$ the material density, and $\omega_n$ the degenerate symmetric frequency of the $n^{\text{th}}$ flexural mode.
-The transverse displacement $u(x)$ can be well approximated by a sinusoidal profile $u(x) = u_0\sin{(n\pi x/l_s)}$ with polygon side length $l_s$.
-The degenerate symmetric frequency $\omega_{n}$ can be determined by substituting $u(x)$ into \eqref{polygon side1}:
+with $\sigma_0$ representing the initial deposition stress, $\nu$ the Poisson's ratio, $r_{l} = l_{s}/l_{t}$ the ratio of the polygon side length to the tether length, and $r_{w} = w_{s}/w_{t}$ the ratio of the polygon side width to the tether width.
+Under the narrow-beam and high-tension conditions ($\lambda \ll 1$), the transverse motion of each polygon side is tension dominated.
+Consequently, the transverse displacement can be well approximated by the sinusoidal mode shape $u(x) = u_0\sin{(n\pi x/l_s)}$ with polygon side length $l_s$. $\omega_{n}$ can be determined by substituting $u(x)$ into \eqref{polygon side1}:

 \paragraph{Torsional vibration of supporting tethers. ---}